cybercampus-se/cybercampus-se.github.io/content/docs/contact/collaboration.md

 ---
-title: Colaboration and Funding
+title: Collaboration and Funding
-description: The colaboration opportunities with organizations.
+description: The collaboration opportunities with organizations.
 weight: 5
 bookFlatSection: true
 bookToc: false